rigel-js/rigel-system/materials/tasks.md

-## Task 3
+## Task 3: Create Cross-tabulation

 ### Description

-Remove invalid numbers without type, and create a  cross-tabulation using Name, Number Type and Number.
+Subjects started with a table comprising people's phone and fax numbers at home and work.
+They were asked to remove incomplete records and create a cross-tabulation of numbers by people, number types of phone or fax and at home or work.

 ### Input